ovenstore/chess-success/WIREFRAMES.md

 ## home-logged-in

 This is the home page for logged-in users, they are able to play games and log out.
+Note that in the real site the nav bar will display a log out button rather than the login and register buttons.

 ## login